Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity

+The prospect of measuring a deviation from the \ac{QED} predicted amplitude of $\Delta n_{_{\rm VMB}}$ or an absence of the effect is perhaps even more exciting, as this would serve as evidence for new physics.
+Hypothetical particles beyond the standard model, for example millicharged particles, can also induce polarization effects \cite{Gies:2006ca}, such that sensitive measurements of the quantum vacuum serve as probes of these theories \cite{Marmier:2024rwd}.

-A typical strategy to measure \ac{VMB} is to pass a laser through a magnetic field and observe the change in the polarization state of the laser at the output with a polarimetric sensing scheme.
-The first measurements of this kind were performed by the BFRT (Brookhaven | Fermilab | Rochester | Trieste) collaboration using an optical delay line to increase the interaction length between the lasers and the magnetic field \cite{cameron1993search}.
+A typical strategy to measure \ac{VMB} is to pass a laser through a magnetic field and observe its change in polarization state.
+The first measurements of this kind were performed by the \ac{BFRT} collaboration using an optical delay line to increase the interaction length between the laser and the magnetic field \cite{cameron1993search}.
 Modern experiments now use optical cavities to further extend the optical path length of the laser through the magnetic field.
-It is also essential to modulate the magnetic field to produce a measurable signal, and higher modulation frequencies typically correspond to better sensitivities \cite{ejlli2020pvlas}.
-BFRT performed the modulation of the magnetic field by ramping the current of a superconducting dipole magnet achieving a modulation frequency of 32\,mHz.
-However the modulation can be done in a number of ways. \ac{PVLAS}, for example, opted to rotate permanent magnets \cite{ejlli2020pvlas} to increase the signal frequency to 16\,Hz, while other experiments such as \ac{BMV} and \ac{OVAL} utilized pulsed magnets to achieve even higher characteristic frequencies above 100\,Hz \cite{hartman2019characterization,fan2017oval}.
-The most sensitive measurement to date was from \ac{PVLAS} with a sensitivity in the differential index of refraction of $3\times10^{-23}\rm\,T^{-2}$, within a factor of 7 of the prediction from \ac{QED}.
+It is also essential to modulate the magnetic field to distinguish the signal from noise, with higher modulation frequencies typically corresponding to better sensitivities \cite{ejlli2020pvlas}.
+The modulation can be done in a number of ways. \ac{BFRT} performed the modulation of the magnetic field by ramping the current of a superconducting dipole magnet, achieving a modulation frequency of 32\,mHz.
+The \ac{PVLAS} experiment opted to rotate permanent magnets \cite{ejlli2020pvlas} to increase the signal frequency to 16\,Hz, while other experiments such as \ac{BMV} and \ac{OVAL} utilized pulsed magnets to achieve even higher characteristic frequencies above 100\,Hz \cite{hartman2019characterization,fan2017oval}.
+The most sensitive measurement to date was from \ac{PVLAS} with a sensitivity of $\Delta n_{_{\rm VMB}} < 3\times10^{-23}\rm\,T^{-2}$, less than a factor of 8 from the \ac{QED} prediction.